ryanrclewis/saintstombs/regions/north-america.md

 Kansas City, Missouri

-- Cathedral of St. Peter the Apostle and Shrine of St. Maria Soledad
+- Cathedral of St. Peter the Apostle

-Kansas City, Missouri
+  - Shrine of St. Maria Soledad

 - Nelson-Atkins Museum of Art
   - Finger of St. John the Baptist